 He told me that he’s been skinny his whole life and wants to change that for the better.
-I’m sure all of you guys watching this are in the same boat.
+I’m sure all of you guys reading this are in the same boat.

-I totally understand his sentiment; there’s nothing worse than doing set after set and not making any progress.
+I understand his sentiment; nothing is worse than doing set after set and not making any progress.